 The approved drugs in the opioid-induced constipation (OIC) space predominantly target opioid receptors, with the exception of Amitiza, a type-2 chloride channel activator.
 All of the marketed drugs are administered via the oral route, with one product also being available in a subcutaneous formulation.

-The overall likelihood of approval of a Phase I gastroenterology (non inflammatory bowel disease)-other asset is 14.6%, and the average probability a drug advances from Phase III is 60.5%.
+There are currently no pipeline candidates in development for OIC.
+The overall likelihood of approval of a Phase I gastroenterology (non inflammatory bowel disease)-other asset is 14%, and the average probability a drug advances from Phase III is 59%.
 Drugs, on average, take 10.3 years from Phase I to approval, compared to 10.1 years in the overall gastroenterology (non inflammatory bowel disease) space.

 The distribution of clinical trials across Phase I–IV indicates that the majority of trials for OIC have been in the late phases of development, with 61% of trials in Phase III–IV, and 39% in Phase I–II.